turingschool/backend-curriculum-site/module3/projects/the_pivot.md

 ## <a name="teams"></a> Teams

-The project will be completed by teams of three to four developers over the span of two weeks.
+The project will be completed by teams over the span of two weeks.

-You will name a team leader that will:
+Your team will be responsible for:

-* Transform business requirements into user stories.
+* transforming business requirements into user stories.
-* Work with the customer to establish team priorities.
+* working with the customer to establish team priorities.
-* Seek clarification from the customer when a user story is not clear.
+* seeking clarification from the customer when a user story is not clear.
-* Make sure that all the team members are on track and collaborating following a professional workflow.
+* making sure all team members are on track and collaborating following a professional workflow.

-Like all projects, individual team members are expected to:
+As individuals you are responsible for:

-* Seek out features and responsibilities that are uncomfortable.
+* seeking out features and responsibilities that are uncomfortable.
-* Support your teammates so that everyone can collaborate and contribute.
+* supporting your teammates so that everyone can collaborate and contribute.
-* Follow a professional workflow when developing a feature.
+* following a professional workflow when developing a feature.

 ## <a name="setup"></a> Setup